PHIUS+ 2015: Passive Building Standard -- North America

 |Each point on the map lists the following criteria:|

-PHIUS + 2015 provides the climate-specific the sweet spot where aggressive energy and carbon reduction overlap with cost effectiveness.
+The PHIUS+ 2015 Passive Building Standard provides the climate-specific sweet spot where aggressive energy and carbon reduction overlap with cost effectiveness.
 It accounts for a full range of variables including climate zone, source energy, and costs.

 Use the clickable map above to find the PHIUS+ 2015 performance metric for your climate.
-The map includes more than 1000 locations for which performance metrics were calculated based on TMY3 locations.
+The map includes performance metrics (calculated based on TMY3 locations) for more than 1,000 locations in North America.
 Use the nearest point available.
-In some cases, when there are no nearby or similar locations mapped, it may be worthwhile to have a custom climate dataset generated.
+In some cases, when there are no nearby or similar locations mapped, it may be necessary to have a custom climate data set generated.

-- The three-year study yielded a formula that has been used to generate cost-optimized performance targets for more than 1,000 locations.
-These metrics represent the "sweet spot" where aggressive carbon and energy reduction overlap with cost-effectiveness.
-(Use the accompanying map to find performance targets in your area.)
+- The three-year study to develop PHIUS+ 2015 yielded a formula that has been used to generate cost-optimized performance targets for more than 1,000 locations.
+These metrics represent the "sweet spot"where aggressive carbon and energy reduction overlap with cost-effectiveness.
+Use the map shown above to find performance targets in your area.

-- PHIUS+ 2015 provides a cost-effective platform for attaining Net Zero and Net Positive buildings, and certified projects also earn U.S. DOE Zero Energy Ready status.
+- PHIUS+ 2015 provides a cost-effective platform for attaining Net Zero and Net Positive buildings, and certified projects also earn U.S. DOE Zero Energy Ready Home (ZERH) status.

-- Read PHIUS Senior Scientist Graham Wright's blog for more on the development of the standard--you can comment and ask questions there, too.
+- Read PHIUS Senior Scientist Graham Wright's blog for more on the development of the standard.
+You can also comment and ask questions here as well.

-Additional recognition will be given to project designs that meet the regular requirements and also achieve any of the following performance goals:
+Additional recognition will be given to projects that meet the PHIUS+ 2015 certification requirements and also achieve any of the following performance goals:

 Supply Air Heating and Cooling Sufficient